Ever wonder how a pothole is formed and why it seems to reappear from one year to the next?

 The main culprit is water: precipitation in the form of snow, ice and rain seeps into cracks in the pavement surface, freezes, and expands the pavement and underlying roadbed material.
 When temperatures rise above freezing, the water melts and creates a void or cavity in the pavement.
 The pothole is created when vehicles drive over the cavity, crack the pavement and loosen roadbed material.
 The pothole gets significantly worse as more precipitation events and freeze/thaw cycles occur throughout the late winter/early spring months.

-To report a pothole on any roadway in Novi, contact the Department of Public Services at 248-735-5640.
+To report a pothole on any roadway in Novi, contact the Department of Public Works at 248-735-5640.
 Regular office hours are 7:30am - 4:00pm Monday - Friday.
 You can also click here to send an email notification.

 To report a pothole on one of RCOC’s major roads listed above, click here to complete and submit a problem report form .